10 Minute Greek Tsatziki Sauce (Super Easy!)

 Technically, you can.
 However, I wouldn’t advise it since frozen cucumber tends to turn mushy when thawed.
 The texture of yogurt can change too after being frozen.
 Tzatziki is such a delicious sauce that it would be a shame to serve it when it’s not at its best!

-This 10-minute tyrokafteri (spicy feta dip recipe) is another Greek style dip you’ll love!
+This 10-minute tyrokafteri (spicy feta dip recipe) or this 3-ingredient beetroot feta dip are two more Greek style dips you’ll love!

 Want to save this recipe?